 Core Strand Module Essays

 To be submitted to the CITI office with a cover sheet.
 Please pay careful attention to the stipulated module deadline dates.
-The cover sheet should clearly indicate the name of the module and the name of the lecturer for that module.
+The cover sheet should clearly indicate the name of the lecturer for that module.

 AUTUMN